 Transforming the health care system by promoting integrative approaches to health and medicine is a central focus of the Foundation.
 We envision a health care system in which practitioners work with the individual to promote optimal wellbeing in mind, body and spirit with an emphasis on prevention and the least invasive treatment possible.
 We fund Minnesota-based organizations and select, transformative national programs and initiatives that advance an integrative, patient-centered approach to health and wellbeing.

 A few examples of our grants in this focus area include:

-- Penny George Institute for Health and Healing at Allina Health, to build the Institute and support the development of integrative programs and practices throughout Allina Health.
+- Penny George Institute for Health and Healing at Allina Health, to build the Institute’s programs and establish integrative care as normative across the healthcare system.

 - Mayo Clinic, to support the development of the Healthy Living Program and its extension to health organizations and individuals throughout the United States.

-- Bravewell Collaborative to support fellowships for the integrative leadership program at Duke University.
+- Duke University, to support fellowships for the integrative leadership program through the Bravewell Collaborative.

 - The Center for Spirituality and Healing at the University of Minnesota, to support fellowships for advanced practice nurses to be leaders in integrative healthcare institutions.

 - Academic Consortium for Integrative Medicine & Health, to support the development and launch of a new, comprehensive communications program.

 At this time, we do not offer grants to support healing through the arts programs or initiatives.